BoGrape: Bayesian optimization over graphs with shortest-path encoded: Preliminaries

 \subsection{Global optimization of acquisition functions}

-Most theoretical results for regret bounds in BO rely on the global optimization over acquisitions \citep{srinivas2012GPregret}, i.e., they assume the global minimizer/maximizer of the acquisition function is found at each step, which may not be achieved using gradient- and sample-based optimizers. \citet{xie2024global} introduce PK-MIQP, a global acquisition optimization framework based on mixed-integer quadratic programming (MIQP).
-The core of PK-MIQP is the piecewise linearization of a stationary or dot-product kernel, e.g., RBF, Mat\'{e}rn, etc., based on which optimization of the acquisition function is then formulated as an MIQP:
+Most theoretical results for regret bounds in BO rely on the global optimization over acquisitions \citep{srinivas2012GPregret}, i.e., they assume the global minimizer/maximizer of the acquisition function is found at each step, which may not be satisfied using gradient- and sample-based optimizers. \citet{xie2024global} introduce PK-MIQP, a global acquisition optimization framework based on mixed-integer quadratic programming (MIQP).
+The core of PK-MIQP is the piecewise linearization of a stationary or dot-product kernel, e.g., RBF, Mat\'{e}rn, etc., based on which the acquisition optimization is then formulated as an MIQP.

-where Eq.~\eqref{eq:line_a} represents LCB, $\tilde\mu,\tilde\sigma^2$ in Eqs.~\eqref{eq:line_a}--\eqref{eq:line_c} are the approximated mean and variance, respectively, calculated from the piecewise-linearized kernel $\tilde k(\cdot)$ (the tildes denote the approximate representation of the kernel).
-Finally, Eq.~\eqref{eq:line_e} contains an encoding of the piecewise-linear kernel.
 PK-MIQP is useful because of its (i) compatibility with various kernels (note the piecewise linearization is unnecessary if the kernel can be expressed linearly), and (ii) theoretical guarantee on regret bounds.
+We present its formulation for the LCB acquisition function here: